Repair Notes: A1200 distorted audio

 You’ll need hot air to remove the old components so you might need to ask a friend with the right kit for help (or us!), but it’s a really cheap and easy upgrade.

-One thought on “Repair Notes: A1200 distorted audio
+3 thoughts on “Repair Notes: A1200 distorted audio

 1. Thanks for this!
 Recently picked up an A1200 after wanting one for years (since I was a child) and I was really puzzled as to why it sounded so terrible.
 Turns out it was a rev 1A.
 Followed this guide and it sounds perfect to me now.
 Cheers!